surags/fydp2020/PermissionServer/readme.txt

-1. Build the docker image from the dockerfile docker build -t rp .
+1. Build the docker image from the dockerfile docker build -t os .
-(Add --no-cache for dependencies)
+(Add --no-cache to rebuild from scratch dependencies)

-2. docker build db
+2. Make sure the DB is running
-(In a seperate terminal)
+(In a seperate terminal) (Refer to Reverse Proxy code for instruction)

-3. Run the docker container as follows: docker run --cap-add=NET_ADMIN -v "$(pwd):/usr/src/app/" --net mynet -p9090:9090 -p8080-8085:8080-8085 --name rp rp:latest
+3. docker run --cap-add=NET_ADMIN --name os -v "$(pwd)/src:/dockerstartup/src/" --net mynet os:latest
-(docker rm rp) to remove
-(docker stop rp) to kill it

-(If you want to run rp and launch the shell in the container):
-// docker run --cap-add=NET_ADMIN -v "$(pwd):/usr/src/app/" --net mynet -it -p9090:9090 -p8080-8085:8080-8085 --name rp rp:latest /bin/ash

-4. Navigate to localhost:9090 and you should be met with "hello world" (To get the IP, run docker-machine ls)